4 Ways to make the Workplace Accessible and Blind Friendly

+An accessible workplace is quite necessary as it provides an environment in which the employees are able to perform their essential job function with all their potential regardless of their disability.
+People with visual disability are as effective as sighted people, yet they experience exclusion at some level – both in jobs and in the workplace itself.
+It is absolutely necessary for an organization to make them feel welcomed.
 Every organization must take an initiative to make their facilities inclusive to ensure safety and accessibility to all participants who are blind & visually impaired.
 It doesn’t require a great deal of time or a lot of money.

+In order make a workplace accessible to all the people (whether blind or not) the office is required to take certain measures.
+1) Create an environment where everybody is involved socially.
 Make sure that every individual introduces his/ herself in a meeting so that a person with a visual disability will get to know who is in the attendance and where exactly each and every person is sitting.
 If someone has to leave the room mid-meeting, acknowledge this with a brief mention so that everybody understands who is still present.Train your employees on best practices for approaching their new co-workers.It’s important that employees realize the disability does not define their new co-worker.
 Their new co-worker was hired on the merits of his/her skills, so there should be no question of their ability to perform the assigned job.